 Are you excited about camping with your Girl Scout troop or group?
 So are we!
 Please review the training drop-down menus below and the Camping Learning Plan for Volunteers before booking, to understand GSEMA troop camping training requirements.

 If you and your Girl Scouts are ready to camp out, it’s time to register for training.
 The Outdoor Basics Series will prepare you to plan a Girl Scout-led camping trip, including how to rent a campsite, outdoor meal planning and cooking, safety and risk management, packing tips, camp activities, and more!
-These outdoor trainings are a sequence and must be completed in order, beginning with Online Overnight Orientation.
+These outdoor trainings are a sequence and must be completed in order, beginning with Going Places with Girl Scouts.
 First Aid and CPR sessions are offered separately.
 Descriptions of each required session are below (printable version).

 Learn how to assess your troop’s readiness for camping as well as GSEMA safety procedures.
 Explore ways to ensure a girl-led experience, packing tips, and how you can spend your time at camp.
 Online Overnight Orientation is a pre-requisite.
 Login to gsLearn to take Outdoor Basics Online, or Online Overnight Orientation, if you haven’t taken it already.

 Learn all about leading a successful camping trip, including packing tips, camp activities, fire-building skills, and basic cook-out techniques during an in-person session with experienced volunteers.